15 BEST NERF GUNS IN 2019 [REVIEW AND BUYING GUIDE]

 - Detachable barrel: Comes with a detachable barrel so you can customize the Fortnite spy l blaster

-- Internal 3 dart clip: The blaster has an internal clip with a 3 dart Capacity so you can fire 3 darts in a row
+- Internal 3 dart clip: The blaster has an internal clip with a 3 dart Capacity so you can fire 3 darts in a row.
+Ages 8 and up

 This is a fully automatic blaster that is hopper-fed.
 This gun features two tactical rails, a rather small one on the bottom as well as one on the top of the blaster.
 There is a reversible carry handle on the front.
 The trigger is located on the carry handle found in the back.